 The California State University does not discriminate on the basis of gender, which includes sex and gender identity or expression, or sexual orientation in its education programs or activities.
 Learn more.

 COVID-19 Important Information

-Due to the recent statewide restrictions limiting access to campus to stop the spread of the COVID-19 virus, the Title IX & Gender Equity Office will continue to operate virtually during normal business hours (Monday-Friday 8:00 a.m. - 5:00 p.m.) via e-mail, phone, Zoom, or other modalities.
+Due to the recent statewide restrictions limiting access to campus to stop the spread of the COVID-19 virus, the Institutional Equity & Compliance Office will continue to operate virtually during normal business hours (Monday-Friday 8:00 a.m. - 5:00 p.m.) via e-mail, phone, Zoom, or other modalities.
 Upon scheduling an appointment, options will be discussed on which meeting form and format can be best meet your needs while honoring the University's efforts to manage the risk of spreading COVID-19.

 From The Executive Director